When you combine a Boston Terrier with a Cocker Spaniel, you end up with a designer dog breed that goes by the name the Boston Spaniel.

 My Final Thoughts on the Boston Spaniel

-Hopefully, you have all the relevant information you need to finalize your decision regarding whether or not you should you should purchase a Boston Spaniel.
+Hopefully, you have all the relevant information you need to finalize your decision regarding whether or not you should purchase a Boston Spaniel.

 As you can see, raising a healthy Boston Spaniel is hard work, but when compared to the attention some other hybrid dog breeds require, this breed is a walk in the park.